Behavioral plasticity

-Behavioral plasticity refers to a change in an organism's behavior that results from exposure to stimuli, such as changing environmental conditions.
+Behavioral plasticity is the change in an organism's behavior that results from exposure to stimuli, such as changing environmental conditions.
 Behavior can change more rapidly in response to changes in internal or external stimuli than is the case for most morphological traits and many physiological traits.
 As a result, when organisms are confronted by new conditions, behavioral changes often occur in advance of physiological or morphological changes.
 For instance, larval amphibians changed their antipredator behavior within an hour after a change in cues from predators, but morphological changes in body and tail shape in response to the same cues required a week to complete.

 Background

 For many years, ethologists have studied the ways that behavior can change in response to changes in external stimuli or changes in the internal state of an organism.
 In a parallel literature, psychologists studying learning and cognition have spent years documenting the many ways that experiences in the past can affect the behavior an individual expresses at the current time.
 Interest in behavioral plasticity gained prominence more recently as an example of a type of phenotypic plasticity with major consequences for evolutionary biology.